clojure-quant/quanta/README.md

 `{:alphavantage "your-alphavantage-api-key"}`
 Alphavantage can download 5 symbols a minute.
 We have 40 demo symbols, so this will take a while.

-*symbol lists*
-`app/resources/symbollist`contains edn files that contain symbols.
-The name (without .edn) can be specified in the commandline.

-Timeseries data is stored as gzipped nippy files in db directory.
-The path is stored in the config in [:ta :warehouse :series]. :crypto and :stocks are two different warehouses.
-Bybit goes to :crypto.
-Alphavantage goes to :stocks.

 *import*
-- alphavantage: `clj -X:run :task :alphavantage-import :symbol "test"` or `bb run alphavantage-import all-stocks`
+- alphavantage: `cd app/demo && clojure -X:run :task :alphavantage-import :symbol "test"` or
+                `bb run alphavantage-import all-stocks`
 - bybit:  `clj -X:run :task :bybit-import :symbol "crypto"` or `bb run bybit-import test`